vorghahn/SSTV-PLEX-PLUGIN/readme.md

 - No: Normal mode
 - Yes: Channels only mode
 - Yes (no EPG): Channels only mode with zero epg data
+- Test: Has 6 different methods for launching channel 1 to help identify client issues.

 ### My Search
 This is an area where you can setup custom entries for the plugin's home page.
 This will do a search based on the terms.
 You can use any strings to match the title, description or category in the guide.
 Items are separated by a semicolon (;) so that you can make multiple entries.